 Should COVID-19 patients receive post-discharge thromboprophylaxis?

 Patients hospitalized for acute medical illness are at increased risk for VTE for up to 90 days after discharge.
-A symptomatic VTE incidence between 0-0.6% at 30-42 days post discharge has been reported in patients with COVID-19 to warrant post-discharge thromboprophylaxis is unknown.
-Non-COVID clinical trials that showed a benefit for post-discharge thromboprophylaxis given for up to 42 days enrolled patients with combinations of risk factors, including age, co-morbidities such as active cancer, and elevated D-dimer >2 times the upper normal limit.
+A symptomatic VTE incidence between 0-0.6% at 30-42 days post discharge has been reported in patients with COVID-19.
+Whether post-discharge thromboprophylaxis is warranted is being investigated in clinical trials and enrollment is encouraged.
 Any decision to use post-discharge thromboprophylaxis should consider the individual patient’s VTE risk factors at the time of discharge, including reduced mobility and bleeding risk, as well as feasibility.
 For example, COVID-19 patients who are discharged early to free up inpatient beds (“home hospital” approach) might still have significantly reduced mobility.
 Aspirin has been studied for VTE prophylaxis in low-risk patients after hip or knee arthroplasty but has not been studied for COVID-19 post-discharge thromboprophylaxis.
 Patients should be educated on the signs and symptoms of VTE at hospital discharge and advised to seek urgent medical attention should these develop.
 Enrollment in clinical trials to address this question is encouraged.

 If a patient with COVID-19 requires therapeutic anticoagulation for VTE or AFIB stroke prevention, are there any special considerations?